-Finasteride, sold under the brand name of Propecia and Proscar, belongs to the 5-alpha-reductase inhibitor group of medications.
-5-alpha reductase inhibitors are or DHT blockers are a class of medications with anti-androgenic effects.
+Finasteride, sold under the brand name Propecia and Proscar, belongs to the 5-alpha-reductase inhibitor group of medications.
+5-alpha reductase inhibitors or DHT blockers are a class of medications with anti-androgenic effects.
 Finasteride was initially used for the treatment of benign prostatic hyperplasia.
-In course of time it was approved for treatment of hair loss in males.
+In course of time, it was approved for the treatment of hair loss in males.

 What is Finasteride used for?

 It is primarily used in the treatment of male pattern hair loss in men.
 Also referred to as androgenetic alopecia, it is a form of hair loss in which the thinning begins above the temples and in course of time proceeds to the crown of the head resulting in complete baldness.
 It has been proven to be better than other medications for reducing hair loss.
 Apart from this, it is also used off-label in the treatment of enlarged prostate conditions.

 How does Finasteride work?

 It works by inhibiting the conversion of testosterone to dihydrotestosterone (DHT) – a hormone responsible for hair loss in men.
 Its regular use results in a significant decrease in DHT hormone levels.
 This leads to a decrease in the telogen phase (shedding phase) of hair growth with the promotion of the anagen phase (growth phase) of hair growth.